gmatht/joshell/mass_file_management/README.md

 5. Match JPGs by EXIF date.

 Since the are many files it would be helpful to store computed hashes for re-use (Matching on filesize, modification time and path)
-It would not be convienient to have multiple utilities unless they share the same hash file format.
+It would not be convenient to have multiple utilities unless they share the same hash file format.

 ## Current Utilities Here

-These utilties are very restricted and expiremental.
+These utilities are very restricted and experimental.

 [size_of_new_unique_files.pl](size_of_new_unique_files.pl): This file takes lists in `du -ab' file format and give a list of new files and the total amount of MB used by those new files.